Tilia cordata 'Corinthian'

 An exceptional shade or accent tree with a densely pyramidal form, almost looks like a deciduous spruce tree; small glossy green leaves are attractive all summer turning yellow in fall; a tidy, low maintenance selection

-Corinthian Linden features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
-It has dark green foliage throughout the season.
+Corinthian Linden is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
+It has dark green deciduous foliage.
 The small glossy heart-shaped leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.

 Corinthian Linden is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.